sf-wdi-38/rails-view-templating/README.md

 - Start a Rails app with a route and controller for a home page view.
 - Incorporate routes, a controller, and a model for a single resource.
 - Read and write routes.
+- Describe client-side templating.

+## Warmup: Client-side vs Server-side Template Rendering

+Work with a partner to answer the following questions.
+Write your answers on your table.

+1. What is HTML "templating"?

+2. We've been rendering templates on the client side with Angular, React, and ES6 string template literals.
+This generally means the user will see part of the page, but the rest of the page is filled in after data comes back from an AJAX call.
+List at least one benefit and one drawback of this approach.
+(Consider things like page load time, number of HTTP requests, user interaction, search engines reading pages.)

+3. Rails will render templates on the server side, adding data into an HTML file before sending it to the client side.
+List at least one benefit and one drawback of this approach.
+(Consider things like page load time, number of HTTP requests, user interaction, search engines reading pages.)

 ## Putting Together the Page

-### Layouts

-In Rails, the pages a user sees are rendered as a combination of a layout template and a view template.
+In Rails, the pages a user sees are rendered on the server side as a combination of a layout template and a view template.
 The view template, in turn, might be built up with one or more smaller "partial" templates.
+The server has stitches together these pieces into one HTML file before sending the completed file to the client side for display.

+### Layout

+When a Rails app is created, Rails will automatically add a main application layout file: **`app/views/layouts/application.html.erb`**.

-We can use layouts for the lines of HTML that link site-wide CSS and JavaScript files.
-We can also use it for material like a footer that stays the same across many pages from multiple controllers.
+We can use the main application layout for the lines of HTML that link site-wide CSS and JavaScript files.
+We can also use it for material like a footer that stays the same across all pages from multiple controllers.

 <img src="https://raw.githubusercontent.com/sf-wdi-34/angular-routing/master/views_layouts_malcolm.png" alt="single goat show page with details" width="60%">

 Views are always rendered into a `<%= yield %>` tag in a layout.

-When the app is created, Rails will automatically add a layout **`app/views/layouts/application.html.erb`**.
-This layout already contains a `yield` statement, a `<head>` section, and links to the app's CSS and JavaScript files.
+The `app/views/layouts/application.html.erb` layout already contains a `yield` statement, a `<head>` section, and links to the app's CSS and JavaScript files.

+It is possible to use multiple layouts.

 ### Views